rjapplin/dexpter/CONTRIBUTING.md

 `examples/recipes/`, not the core.

 Please open an issue before starting a feature PR so we can agree on whether it's a core change or a recipe.
+See below for more deetails on submitting changes.

 ## Ground rules